-Note: The department recommends that the tank have bypass piping to allow op-
+Note: The department recommends that the tank have bypass piping to allow operation of the system while the tank is being repaired or painted

 Figure 30.
-Pitless unit connections for wells with steel well casing pipe.
-NOTE: A well casing pipe nipple, 1/2 threaded-1/2 beveled may be used in lieu of a full pipe coupling.
+Pitless unit connections for wells with steel well casing pipe NOTE: A well casing pipe nipple, 1/2 threaded-1/2 beveled may be used in lieu of a full pipe coupling.